 The Hult Prize, in collaboration with SBM ITB, is a crowdsourcing platform for social good, named one of the top five ideas changing the world by TIME Magazine.
 The innovative crowdsourcing platform identifies and launches disruptive and catalytic social ventures that aim to solve the planet’s most pressing challenges.
-This year, the Hult Prize is focused around finding solutions for the billions of people around the world affected by Empowering the Earth: Bold Business for a Better Planet.
+This year, the Hult Prize is focused around finding solutions for billions of people around the world affected by Empowering the Earth: Bold Business for a Better Planet.

 The winning team members from Institut Teknologi Bandung include Ilham Hardiza Kahar, Hendrik Saputra, Umar Hilmi Fadhilah, and Michael Muliadi.

 The team competed in the Hult Prize at ITB program on 30th November 2019 and built a solution for this year’s challenge, Empowering the Earth: Bold Business for a Better Planet.
 Their solution is edible coating which aims to reduce food loss and waste by 20%, and help 20 million trees combat global warming.

 The team will now move on to compete at the Hult Prize Regional Summits in March/April 2020 hosted in 25+ cities around the world.
 Institut Teknologi Bandung will compete in Tokyo.

 “This year, we have had some pretty amazing ideas in our first ever OnCampus ITB program.
 Very exciting to see how our winners will do in the Regionals and what is in store for ITB next year!” said Akhmad Rizqatha Ramadhan, Hult Prize ITB Campus Director and Undergraduate SBM ITB student.